ToruNiina/AWKesome/README.md

 | SIZE["MODEL"]    | number of models in pdb file     |
 | SIZE["PARTICLE"] | number of particles in one model |

+__NOTE__: If you read a pdbfile that have no MODEL line, PDBReader stores the model in DATA[0,N,"foo"] and SIZE["MODEL"] become zero.
+Please be careful.

 ## Sample Scripts

 #### ContactMap